10 Mysterious Body Pains that Shouldn’t be Ignored

-If you feel pain in any certain part of your body, this means that the area needs attentions.
-You could have fibromyalgia, a mysterious disease that translates into pain and discomfort that affects women more than men.
-Fibromyalgia seems to also make one more sensitive to physical pressure or pain, which often times implies more difficulties in sleeping.
+If you feel pain in any particular part of your body, this means that that area needs attentions.
+You could have fibromyalgia, a mysterious disease that causes pain and discomfort and that affects women more than men.
+Fibromyalgia also seems to make us more sensitive to physical pressure or pain, which often times means more difficulties in sleeping.

-It’s incredible, but depression could also cause random, inexplicable pain in different areas of the body.
-This could manifest as back pain, headaches, and a heightened sensitivity to pain.
+It may seem unlikely, but depression could also cause random, inexplicable body pains in different areas.
+This could show itself as back pain, headaches, and a heightened sensitivity to pain.

 7. Testicular pain